-Age is a way to make fresh memories and waking up old.
+Age is a way to make fresh memories and to wake up old.
 Age tells the amount of footprint I left on this planet, in the lives of others and the role I played in this maestro dramatic adventure called life.
-When I frantically look back at the role, it's all mess.
+When I frantically look back at the character, it's all messy.
 A whole lot of mistakes draped in the cloak of childhood, young age, inexperience, whatever.

 Reading the listicles of "things to do before 25" makes me cringe.
 I didn't meet the world's expectations.
 I did a few things before 26 like going to Iceland on my first international trip, climbing a mountain above 14,000 ft, a bunch of solo trips, few other adventures, changed a few jobs, went out of comfort zones.
 But they're nothing compared to what's written in listicles.